Sunday, May 31, 2020

 Inktober prompt: Half

-22 Lying lips are an abomination to the Lord: but they that deal faithfully please him.
+22 Lying lips are an abomination to the Lord,

 Date: August 18 2020